Ashwin-premani/Credit_card_fraud_Detection/README.md

 Copy
 Edit
 pip install -r requirements.txt
-Download the dataset from Kaggle and place it into the data/ folder.
+Download the dataset manually from Kaggle and place it inside the data/ folder.

-Run the Jupyter notebook:
+Run the Jupyter Notebook:

 bash
 Copy